-Recently, non-Markovian environments have drawn particular attention in quantum science and technology since the strong coupling between system and environment is common in many physical systems, in particular, artificial synthesis of materials \cite{Lambropoulos2000,Sakamoto2017,Carmele2019}.
+Any realistic quantum system inevitably interacts with external environments.
+Therefore, the influence of environmental noises on forced synchronization is an intriguing problem that should be evaluated.
+Recently, non-Markovian environments have drawn particular attention in quantum science and technology since the relevant environment's correlation time is not too small compared to the system’s relaxation time in many physical systems, in particular, artificial synthesis of materials \cite{Lambropoulos2000,Sakamoto2017,Carmele2019}.
 In fact, the valuable research of non-Markovian environments is the existence of information backflow from the environment (named as non-Markovian effects) \cite{Vega2017,Breuer2016,Gholipour2020,Tserkis2022,Poulsen2022}.
-The influences of non-Markovian effects on the dynamics of entanglement, quantum discord, quantum Fisher information have been extensively explored in the past decades \cite{Bellomo2007,Xiao2009,Liu2011,Tong2010,Fanchini2010,Lu2010,Li2015}.
+The influences of non-Markovian effects on the dynamics of entanglement, quantum discord, and quantum Fisher information have been extensively explored in the past decades \cite{Bellomo2007,Xiao2009,Liu2011,Tong2010,Fanchini2010,Lu2010,Li2015}.
 Remarkably, the relationship between the degree of non-Markovianity and the onset of spontaneous synchronization of the qubit pair has been established by Karpat et al \cite{Karpat2021}.
-In a recent paper~\cite{Ali2022}, the authors discuss the synchronization of a single qubit imbedded in a non-Markovian environment and phase locking can be found outside the Arnold tongue region, which is in contrast to the previous studies where the synchronization happens within the tongue region~\cite{Roulet2018a,Parra2020}.
-Note that these discussions \cite{Ali2022} are limited to considering the influence of non-Markovian effects on the spontaneous synchronization.
+In a recent paper~\cite{Ali2022}, the authors discuss the synchronization of a single qubit embedded in a non-Markovian environment, and phase locking can be found outside the Arnold tongue region, which is in contrast to the previous studies where the synchronization happens within the tongue region~\cite{Roulet2018a,Parra2020}.
+Note that the discussions in \cite{Ali2022} are limited to considering the influence of non-Markovian effects on spontaneous synchronization.
 However, what has been lacking thus far is a systematic study of the classical driving that could bring about quantum synchronization in non-Markovian environments.
 We believe this is an interesting problem since it gathers the center ingredients of both forced synchronization and spontaneous synchronization.